ntad27/AIP490/Preprocessing.md

 (3) Resize images from `768 x 1024` to `192 x 256`

-We used [CIHP_PGN](https://github.com/Engineering-Course/CIHP_PGN) method for this step and it gives better performance on 192x256 images so we have to resize the images to 192x256 then upsize them back to 768x1024 later.
+We used [CIHP_PGN](https://github.com/Engineering-Course/CIHP_PGN) for this step and it gives better performance on 192x256 images so we have to resize the images to 192x256 then upsize them back to 768x1024 later.
 You can use any resize method, this is our proposed one:
 ```
 import os
 from PIL import Image